Here’s how forced pairing of phones works like in Person of Interest:

 Here’s the catch.

-Hacking a phone is really the first step.
+Hijacking a phone is really the first step.

 Each thing you want to do with a compromised phone requires you to spend time and energy telling that phone what to do.

-As an example, if you wanted to copy all of the files out of a hacked phone, you would have to tell that phone to upload its data to a location that you can later access.
+As an example, if you wanted to copy all of the files out of a hijacked phone, you would have to tell that phone to upload its data to a location that you can later access.

 You can’t just run a quick program and get all of the goods.